Tony118g/doctor-diary/README.md

    * This is an option provided for the user to be able to exit a booking process or cancelation process while entering details.
    * To stop the processes, the user can input "Exit" when asked for any detail.
    * If they do this, they automatically return to the main menu and the process is ended.
-   * This creates a better user experience by providing a way to exit a booking or cancelation process at any stage instead of having to wait untill the end to cancel it.
+   * This creates a better user experience by providing a way to exit a booking or cancelation process at any stage instead of having to wait until the end to cancel it.
    * The availability of this option is made clear in the application instructions display as seen above.
       * I did not include a print statement in every input prompt outlining the option to exit as it would create lengthy and repetitive messages for the user.
 I felt it was sufficient just to mention it in the application instructions especially as the site is only intended for a single user or a smaller number of users as mentioned at the beginning of the [features](#features) section.
 I felt this created a better user experience overall.